nicoespeon/abracadabra/README.md

 ![](https://img.shields.io/badge/it%27s-magic-purple.svg)

-> 👷 This project is under initial development phase and is not stable yet.

 Abracadabra is a Visual Studio Code extension that brings you automated refactorings for JavaScript and TypeScript.

 Our goal is to provide you with easy-to-use, intuitive refactorings.
 They help you clean the code and understand what's going on.